deeexcee-io/LOI-Bins/README.md

 ![image](https://user-images.githubusercontent.com/130473605/235459541-ddb4806d-4ab0-41e4-8886-63ec8c2f2791.png)

-You can now access the Internal HTTP Server on your attacking machine
+This opens up an external port which you can then browse to.
+You can now access the Internal HTTP Server on your attacking machine.

 ![image](https://user-images.githubusercontent.com/130473605/235460235-828b6079-1920-4907-a91c-6d8461a0b86d.png)